cyber-defence-campus/netgear_r6700v3_circled/docs/3_tracing.md

 to be set up.
 ### GDB Commands Script
 The file [circled.trace.gdb](../morion/circled.trace.gdb) is a _GNU Project Debugger (GDB)_ commands script.
-As shown in the figure above, [Morion](https://github.com/pdamian/morion) uses GDB to interact with its target during the process of tracing.
+As shown in the Figure 3.1 above, [Morion](https://github.com/pdamian/morion) uses GDB to interact with its target during the process of tracing.
 The script contains GDB commands that bring the target to the point from which tracing should start (e.g. to follow along and break the relevant thread when dealing with multi-threaded binaries, as it is the case with _circled_).
 As show below,